PantherXOS/px-artwork/website/posts/10y-birthday-stories.md

 Fortunately, I came upon a release announcement for Guix after having poked around the GNU Hurd and Guile spheres.
 To me at the time Guix had the exact mix of upstart energy, optimism, and long-term vision that I was hoping to find.
-2Over the years I've been able to contribute packages I use in both my personal and work lives, and I'm proud to have implemented the [first version of `guix refresh --list-dependents`](https://git.savannah.gnu.org/cgit/guix.git/commit/?id=7d193ec34881843573a8013163347cfd8b1e9001).
+Over the years I've been able to contribute packages I use in both my personal and work lives, and I'm proud to have implemented the [first version of `guix refresh --list-dependents`](https://git.savannah.gnu.org/cgit/guix.git/commit/?id=7d193ec34881843573a8013163347cfd8b1e9001).